Dragoon-Lab/LaitsV3/documentation/sessions.md

 This list is not written in stone:  please correct/change/improve as you see fit.
-The idea is not to change this all at once, especially in the java code, since we are switching over to Javascript.
-However, any Javascript should be consistent with this list.
+The idea is not to change this all at once, especially in the Java code, since we are switching over to JavaScript.
+However, any JavaScript should be consistent with this list.

 ## Access to the custom problem solution graphs ##

-In the Javascript version, solutions are stored in the `solutions` table.
+In the JavaScript version, solutions are stored in the `solutions` table.

 In the Java version, the state associated with a problem solution has two forms:  an internal form and an exported form.
-The java client cannot read the exported form in author mode.
+The Java client cannot read the exported form in author mode.
 The internal form is stored in the table `unsolutions` and the exported form is stored in the table `solutions`.